AlfaifyOsama/fend-project-memory-game/README.md

-This game is a required project in Udacity's Front-End Nanodegree Program. it was developed by Osama Aloqaily, https://github.com/OsamaAlfaify
+This game is a required project in Udacity's Front-End Nanodegree Program. it was developed by Osama Alfaify,

 Instructions: